LLNL/llnl.github.io/about/faq.md

    * You're guest blogging or speaking on a podcast {:.mb-3}

 4. Include a summary of your project with GitHub and documentation links on LLNL's [Computing website](https://computing.llnl.gov/projects).
-Contact [webmaster-comp@llnl.gov](mailto:webmaster-comp@llnl.gov) for this particular task.
+Contact <comp-comms@llnl.gov> for this particular task.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
   {% include components/accordion.html title='How do I let people know about my new repo?'  slug='publicize' content=accordionContent %}